amblerman/mcm-appdeploy/README.md

 Once a subscription identifies the proper deployables that match the given criteria, they can be deployed to the target clusters.

 The relationship of these objects is illustrated in the following diagram:
-![alt text] (screenshots/application-model.png "Application Model Diagram")
+![alt text] (screenshots/application-model.png "MCM Application Model Diagram")

 ## Acknowledgments